What Not To Do When Filing for Bankruptcy

 Not Consulting an Attorney

 Bankruptcy law is too complicated for the average consumer to understand.
 Bankruptcy attorneys know all the subtleties, which might escape uninformed people.
 Example: If you have a child with a part-time job — while still living with you and being claimed as a dependent — their earnings must be counted toward household income.
 Attorneys should know legal ways to protect assets that could be at risk.
-It might be tempting to save money in this do-it-yourself era, but it’s probably not worth the trouble or risk.
+It might be tempting to save money in this do-it-yourself era, but filing bankruptcy on your own probably not worth the trouble or risk.
 In 2017, people representing themselves succeeded only about 5% of the time in bankruptcy filings.
 An attorney can help you determine which bankruptcy is best for you: Chapter 7 or Chapter 13.
+Or, if your income is above the Chapter 13 limits, they may recommend Chapter 11 bankruptcy.

 Giving Assets (Or Payments) To Family Members